 Pork is a staple animal protein around the world.
 Over recent years, the hog futures market has experienced a great deal of price volatility.

 On March 18, 2014, lean hog futures rose to all-time highs at over $1.33 per pound when porcine epidemic diarrhea virus or PEDv caused the death of over seven million suckling pigs, creating a pork shortage and caused the price of the animal protein to skyrocket.
 An effective immunization has prevented further outbreaks of PED.
 In the summer of 2016, the price of lean hog futures moved back to the 60 cents per pound level.

-In 2013, the Chinese bought the largest U.S. hog processing company Smithfield Foods.
+In 2013, a Chinese company bought the largest U.S. hog processing company Smithfield Foods.
 While there was some opposition, the sale of the company was eventually approved by Congress, and now China controls an integral part of the U.S. and international pork market.

 The world population has increased exponentially, and competition for food will continue to strain the fundamentals of lean hogs and other foods when supply shortages appear.
 Demographics are likely to cause new highs in many food markets during periods of tight supplies.